pierceyouatt/msm-associations/README.md

         rails generate starter:resource director name:string dob:string bio:text image_url:string

  1. `rails db:migrate`
- 1. Navigate to `/directors` verify that the CRUD resource boilerplate was generated properly.
+ 1. Navigate to `/directors` in your live app and verify that the CRUD resource boilerplate was generated properly.
+Presto!
- 1. Quickly add a few rows to the directors table:
+ 1. You could add a few directors yourself manually using the generated Golden Seven.
+Or, quickly add a few rows to the directors table with a script that I included:

     ```
     rails dev:prime:directors
     ```

- 1. As always, use the [Continuous Integration workflow](https://guides.firstdraft.com/continuous-integration.html) to save, submit, and check progress.
-(You'll have to generate all four `starter:resource`s before any of your tests start passing.)
+ 1. `rails grade:all` won't work until after you've generated all four resources as described below (directors, movies, characters, actors).
+Until then, just work towards making your app match the target (in functionality, not style).
- 1. If at any point `rspec` fails with the message "Migrations are pending.
+ 1. If at any point `rails grade:all` fails with the message "Migrations are pending.
 To resolve this issue, run: bin/rake db:migrate RAILS_ENV=test" then run

         rails db:migrate RAILS_ENV=test